DavidLeDuy/gripper-mask-generation/README.md

 # Introduction

-Based on [Mask RCNN](https://github.com/matterport/Mask_RCNN), we developed a gripper-mask-generation programm.
+Based on [Mask RCNN](https://github.com/matterport/Mask_RCNN), we developed a easy to use mask-generation programm.
-You could clone it and try it out.
-Of course you can also train on your own data.
+Just clone it and try it out.
+Of course you can also train on your own dataset.
-Welcome to ask questions on the issues, we would like to share our experience to you.
-Thanks again for the great work of [matterport/Mask_RCNN](https://github.com/matterport/Mask_RCNN) !

 # Installation

-1. Clone this repository
+1. Clone this repository (duh)
 2. Run setup.sh
    ```
    sh setup.sh